Academic Catalog 2024-2025

 Fees May include estimated or actual Assessment and Student Teaching Fees

-Room & Board (Average Grocery, Rent) Determined by CSAC’s Student Expense Budget for California.
+Housing & Meals (Average Grocery, Rent) Determined by CSAC’s Student Expense Budget for California.
 May be adjusted based on length of enrollment (single quad/full semester).

 Books & Supplies (Books, Educational Supplies, Course Fees, Computer Expenses) Determined by CSAC’s Student Expense Budget for California.
 May be adjusted based on enrollment status (full-time, three-quarter time, half-time).